top of page

 Polynucleotides Filler?
 Debunking the Myth

-Polynucleotides, the fundamental building blocks of DNA and RNA, have long been a subject of fascination and inquiry in the realm of molecular biology.
+Polynucleotides, the fundamental building blocks of DNA and RNA, have long been a subject of fascination and inquiry in molecular biology.
 However, there persists a misconception surrounding their role.
-To delve into the true significance of polynucleotides and debunk the notion that they are merely passive components in biological processes, let's first start with the competition of polynucleotides.
+To understand their true significance and move beyond the idea that they are merely passive components in biological processes, it’s important to look at how polynucleotides function.

 These molecules consist of chains of nucleotides, each comprising a phosphate group, a sugar molecule (deoxyribose in DNA or ribose in RNA), and a nitrogenous base (adenine, thymine, cytosine, and guanine in DNA; adenine, uracil, cytosine, and guanine in RNA).
 This arrangement forms the intricate double helix structure of DNA or the single-stranded configuration of RNA.

-Ameela’s innovative aesthetic solution, offering a viscoelastic, sterile, non-pyrogenic, and absorbable formulation based on purified polymerised polynucleotides.
-These essential building blocks of DNA and RNA are crucial for cellular repair and regeneration, playing a vital role in maintaining skin elasticity, hydration, and overall quality.
-Free from components like proteins that can trigger an immune response, Ameela effectively restores skin firmness and elasticity while protecting against free radicals and cellular damage.
+In aesthetic practice, polynucleotides are recognised for their ability to support cellular repair and regeneration, playing a vital role in maintaining skin elasticity, hydration, and overall quality.
+Free from components that can trigger an immune response, they work in harmony with the body’s own processes to help restore firmness and resilience while protecting against free radicals and cellular stress.

-Far from being passive aesthetic treatment, Ameela polynucleotides serve a multitude of critical functions.
-Here are some key roles they play:
+Far from being passive, polynucleotides serve a multitude of critical functions.
+Here are some of the key roles they play:

-Promotion of Cellular Regeneration: Polynucleotides effectively promote the repair and renewal of skin cells, particularly beneficial for skin damaged by environmental factors.
-This aids in mitigating the signs of ageing accelerated by external stressors.
+• Promotion of Cellular Regeneration: Polynucleotides effectively promote the repair and renewal of skin cells, particularly beneficial for skin affected by environmental factors.
+This aids in reducing visible signs of ageing accelerated by external stressors.

-In light of these essential functions, it is evident that polynucleotides are very different to a traditional HA filler.
+In light of these essential functions, it is evident that polynucleotides differ significantly from traditional HA fillers.

-Whilst traditional HA fillers primarily focus is to restore volume to the skin in specific areas, polynucleotides bring additional benefits beyond simply contouring or volumising the skin.
-These include potential effects on skin texture, elasticity, and overall skin rejuvenation
+Whilst traditional HA fillers primarily focus on restoring volume to the skin in specific areas, polynucleotides offer additional benefits beyond contouring or volumising.
+These include improvements in skin texture, elasticity, and overall skin vitality.

-To learn more about polynucleotide fillers, reach out to the Ameela team directly.
+To learn more about polynucleotide treatments, reach out to our team directly.

 Comments